niswandas/Niswanda/content/posts/bestsimcard.md

 > A little tips from me, **if you are a tourist** and you planning to travel to **Java Island** and **Bali.** Just go to GrapARI at java island (e.g., Semarang).
 You’ll thank me later.
 >
 - **Semarang, Central Java.**
-==Jl.
+Jl.
 Pahlawan No.10, Pleburan, Kec.
-Semarang Sel., Kota Semarang, Jawa Tengah 50241==
+Semarang Sel., Kota Semarang, Jawa Tengah 50241